September 17, 2021

 Since the earliest days of the COVID-19 pandemic, our Roche team has focused on supporting the global response, doing all we can to ensure healthcare providers and their patients receive the diagnostic tests they need.
 More than a year and half later, we’ve kept that unwavering focus while also laying groundwork to ensure we’re ready for the next pandemic.

-In a recent conversation, Dr. Jamie Phillips, senior scientific affairs manager, and Russell “Rusty” Ring, vice president, government affairs, reflected on how Roche provides what patients need – now and in the future.
+In a recent conversation, Dr. Jamie Deeter, senior scientific affairs manager, and Russell “Rusty” Ring, vice president, government affairs, reflected on how Roche provides what patients need – now and in the future.

 Just as the pandemic constantly evolves, Roche is constantly evolving to meet patient needs.

-“By testing for pathogens together in one sample, we’re not missing infections,” Phillips said.
+“By testing for pathogens together in one sample, we’re not missing infections,” Deeter said.
 “The process also conserves valuable reagents and supplies, which helps everybody.”

 Testing has always been an important part of getting back to normal, and the present is no exception.
 The delta variant, now responsible for 98% of infections in the United States according to the CDC, is fueling outbreaks in areas with low vaccination rates.
 Vaccinated people, with or without clinical symptoms, pose a risk, too, because they can transmit the virus.
 That’s a key reason screening is still essential.

-“For the next few years, respiratory season won’t look ‘normal,’” Phillips said.
+“For the next few years, respiratory season won’t look ‘normal,’” Deeter said.
 “We plan to be here to help healthcare providers meet their patients’ needs.”

 Public health has long been a focus at Roche, especially since the beginning of the pandemic.
 Ring, who leads Roche’s government affairs group, said his team’s goal is to promote legislation that ensures hospitals and labs have the support they need to detect diseases and protect patients.